Scholasticpal/Scholasticpal/README.md

 ## I'm a Front End Developer and ML Enthusiast!!

 <p align="center">
-I am passionate about using my technical and management <br>
+Passionate about using my technical and management <br>
 skills towards building products that positively <br>
  impact people's lives and make a difference!🌏 </p>